A Local’s Guide to Visiting Taormina, Sicily

 What to see and do in Taormina

-So if you could use some help planning an authentic visit to Taormina and Sicily more broadly, consider scheduling a Sicily travel consultation with one of our Local Experts.
+If you could use some help planning an authentic visit to Taormina (and Sicily more broadly), consider scheduling a Sicily travel consultation with our Palermo-based Local Expert, Gaetano!

 Why visit Taormina